 Trivia will be broadcast on the Internet exclusively this year, as Lawrence University's radio station, WLFM, has moved to an Internet-only format.
-If your team cannot arrange to listen over the Internet, please contact this year's Grand Master, Ethan Landes.
+If your team cannot arrange to listen over the Internet, please contact this year's Grand Master, Addy Goldberg.
 In fact, direct all Trivia-related questions to the Grand Master.

 Registration starts before the contest.
 To learn about the registration for this year's contest, click on the Current Contest link.

 The format of Trivia (except for the Credo itself) has varied over the years, but the contest always lasts from Friday at 10:00:37 p.m. to just after midnight on Sunday.
 Teams call in with answers to questions read on the air, receiving three guesses.
 A regular question is worth five points and should be answered in three minutes.
 No partial credit will be given for multiple-part answers.